Factor Overnight GARCH-It\^o Models: Introduction

 \section{Introduction}

 Volatility estimation and prediction are vibrant research areas in financial econometrics and statistics.
 There exist two major streams for studying volatility processes.
-The traditional stream adopts discrete-time parametric econometric models and employs low-frequency observations such as daily, weekly, or monthly asset returns.
+The traditional stream adopts discrete-time parametric econometric models and employs low-frequency observations, such as daily, weekly, or monthly asset returns.
 The discrete-time models employ GARCH structures to explain the dynamic evolution of the volatility process and are easy to implement in financial applications.
 The well-known models include the ARCH \citep{engle1982autoregressive} and the GARCH models \citep{bollerslev1986generalized} for the univariate case, and the VEC-GARCH \citep{bollerslev1988capital}, the BEKK \citep{engle1995multivariate}, the CCC-GARCH \citep{bollerslev1990modelling}, and the DCC-GARCH models \citep{engle2002dynamic} for the multivariate case.
 On the other hand, the rather modern stream is constructed based on the continuous-time diffusion process and employs high-frequency observations, such as transaction-by-transaction stock prices.
 Given high-frequency data, nonparametric realized volatility estimators are constructed to estimate integrated volatilities.
 Examples of such estimators include the following: two-time scale realized volatility \citep{zhang2005tale}, multi-scale realized volatility \citep{zhang2006efficient, zhang2011estimating}, wavelet estimator \citep{fan2007multi}, kernel realized volatility \citep{barndorff2008designing, barndorff2011multivariate}, pre-averaging realized volatility \citep{christensen2010pre, jacod2009microstructure}, quasi-maximum likelihood estimator \citep{ait2010high, xiu2010quasi}, local method of moments \citep{bibinger2014estimating}, and robust pre-averaging realized volatility \citep{fan2018robust}.
-The above estimators exist both in the univariate and multivariate forms, and can estimate historical volatility well, but, lack the structure to describe the rich dynamics in the volatility process.
-This motivates us to develop dynamic models for the high-frequency data that embeds the discrete-time model structures.
+For parametric models, \citet{nelson1990arch} and \citet{duan1997augmented} developed GARCH diffusions. \citet{ghysels19965} explained It\^o process for multivariate stochastic volatility (MSV), and \citet{gourieroux2006continuous} developed a new multivariate diffusion process for covarince, called Wishart Autoregressive (WAR) process.
+Recently, researchers have developed volatility dynamic models which employ nonparametric realized volatility estimators from high-frequency data to make inferences for parametric discrete-time models at the low-frequency \citep{asai2015forecasting, engle2006multiple, hansen2012realized, kim2016unified, shephard2010realising, song2021volatility}.
+For a finite number of assets, their empirical studies showed that combining the low- and high-frequency methods helps improve the performance of volatility prediction.
+However, in financial applications, we often run into a large number of assets, which causes the curse of dimensionality.
+Thus, in this paper, we investigate an estimation procedure to unify the discrete-time and continuous-time models appropriately under the high-dimensional set-up for the purpose of large volatility matrix estimation and prediction.